Fine Desserts

 • Add the cold butter and using your fingers (or a dough cutter) rub in the butter into the dry ingredients until the mix resembles coarse breadcrumbs.
 You can also use a food processor for this step.

 • Mix in chopped chocolate.
-Set aside in the fridge until ready to bake your crisp.
+Set aside in the fridge until ready to bake your crumble.

 • Preheat the oven to 350ºF (180ºC).
 Set aside a 9-inch baking dish.
-You want a wide and shallow dish for this recipe as there is lots of the crisp topping.
+You want a wide and shallow dish for this recipe as there are lots of crumble toppings.

 • Peel, core, and chop the pears into chunks.
 (It's very important you use ripe pears so they will soften while baking.)